Pre-Requisites

 - Deploy Application at least once locally

-- AWS credentials configured for your CI environment
+- A CI deploy token (minted in the web app under Settings → CI/CD Tokens), or AWS credentials configured for your CI environment

 Introduction